Is There a Non-Toxic Stain-Resistant Fabric Protector?

 Editor: Elissa, great job on the reupholstery!
 It looks like an entirely new piece of furniture.

 We spent a good deal of time looking into this question for you, and here’s what we found out:

-A study published this past July by Environmental Protection Agency's National Exposure Research Laboratory found evidence that fluoropolymers like Teflon and other stain, water and grease-resistant chemicals could break down into perfluorochemicals (PFCs) — an almost indestructible artificially-made group of chemical compounds that has been found both in the environment and in people.
+A study published this past July by Environmental Protection Agency’s National Exposure Research Laboratory found evidence that fluoropolymers like Teflon and other stains, water, and grease-resistant chemicals could break down into perfluorochemicals (PFCs) — an almost indestructible artificially-made group of chemical compounds that have been found both in the environment and in people.